Hailie Deegan: 2019: Return to K&N competition, ARCA debut

 Deegan returned to BMR in 2019 for another full and partial schedule in the K&N West and East Series respectively.
 At the East season-opening race at New Smyrna, qualifying was rained out, allowing Deegan to inherit pole position after setting the fastest practice time.
-Deegan led the first six laps but eventually retired from the race, finishing 16th after suffering a mechanical issue at New Smyrna for the second consecutive year.
+Deegan led the first six laps but eventually retired from the race, finishing sixteenth after suffering a mechanical issue at New Smyrna for the second consecutive year.
 Prior to the 2019 season, the Dirt Track at Las Vegas Motor Speedway's race date was moved to serve as the season-opening race for the West Series.
 Deegan earned her second career K&N Pro Series win in the event with another last-lap pass, this time on Sunrise Ford Racing's Jagger Jones.

 On March 1, 2019, Deegan announced plans to compete in six races for Venturini Motorsports in the ARCA Menards Series.
 Deegan made her series debut at Toledo in Venturini's No. 55 Toyota Camry on May 19.
-She ranked 12th in both practice and qualifying, finishing 18th and last after being involved in a crash with Joe Graf Jr. At Colorado National Speedway, Deegan earned her third career K&N West win, though some deemed the victory controversial as she spun out Kraus, her teammate, for the win on the final lap.
+She ranked twelfth in both practice and qualifying, finishing eighteenth and last after being involved in a crash with Joe Graf Jr. At Colorado National Speedway, Deegan earned her third career K&N West win, though some deemed the victory controversial as she spun out Kraus, her teammate, for the win on the final lap.
 Deegan took pole position at the following race in Sonoma, though she never led a lap in the race and finished eighth after late-race contact with teammate Lawless Alan.

 In August, Deegan made her debut for the DGR-Crosley team at the second K&N East race at Bristol.
 Despite having originally announced the race as part of her schedule with Venturini, she confirmed she would run the event for DGR in their No. 54 Toyota Camry.
 At the combined East and West Series race at Gateway later that month, Deegan struggled and only managed a ninth-place finish while also sparking an argument with series veteran Todd Souza.
 Deegan and Souza made contact late in the race, with Souza calling her driving "disrespectful."

 Deegan scored her first ARCA top-five finish in October at Indianapolis Raceway Park.
 The following weekend, she had a strong performance at Roseville in K&N West, setting the fastest time in both practice sessions, winning the pole, and finishing second in the race.
 Deegan ended the 2019 season with a fourth-place finish at ISM Raceway, clinching third in the final championship point standings.